 *Tommy Bahama's ($$$).
 Floribbean food on St Armands.
 Balcony bar good for sunsets and people-watching.

 *Shore Diner ($$$).
 California-inspired, vegetarian friendly, very trendy.
-Also on St Armands.
 Good cocktails.

 Lila SRQ ($$$).
 Vegetarian-focused, elegant food.